 When it comes to government programs for the elderly, many people falsely believe that Medicare covers all of a patient’s nursing home costs.
-In reality, it is actually Medicaid that covers this care.
+In reality, it is Medicaid that covers this care.
 Unfortunately, getting Medicaid benefits isn’t always easy.
-The rules are often confusing and many of our clients believe the myths out there about who can actually qualify.
+The rules are often confusing and many of our clients believe the myths out there about who can qualify.

 Myth 1: You must be completely destitute to qualify for Medicaid.

-You don’t actually have to give away everything you own to get Medicaid assistance.
+You don’t have to give away everything you own to get Medicaid assistance.
 You can still own property and keep “non-countable” assets.
 As an example, if a family member, such as a spouse or dependent children still live in your house, you don’t have to sell it.
-You may also keep your personal items, your car, prepaid burial contracts, and even some life insurance.
+You may also keep your items, your car, prepaid burial contracts, and even some life insurance.

 Myth 2: You won’t qualify if you give away your assets to family and friends.